mmaslon/maslonlab.github.io/_posts/2022-09-22-Coding_Thursdayvol11.md

 ```

-Create functions, that aggregate results, from different ngs runs.
-The purpose of this code is to create a big table with data for sense, both or anti-sense strands over TSS, TES and genebody.
-I used mostly code from this [blog](https://jdblischak.github.io/singleCellSeq/analysis/ngsplot-endogenous.html), but since part of their code was not functional, I made the required updates.
+1. Create functions, that aggregate results from different ngs runs. \
+2. The purpose of this code is to create a big table with data for sense, both or anti-sense strands over TSS, TES and genebody.
+I used mostly code from this [blog](https://jdblischak.github.io/singleCellSeq/analysis/ngsplot-endogenous.html), but since part of their code was not functional (in my R session at least), I made the required updates.

 ```r
 import_ngsplot <- function(results, id = 1:length(results)) {